pascallaliberte/sharpen.page/_posts/2019-03-22-freemium-users-wont-convert-to-paying-customers.md

 ---
 layout: post
 title: "Too Few of My Freemium Users Are Converting To Paying Customers"
+description: "Let's say you have an online product with both a free version (a freemium version) and a paid version.
+Maybe it's a paid subscription (monthly or…"
 categories: jtbd
 author: Pascal Laliberté
 image: /assets/images/posts/2019-03-22-freemium-users-wont-convert-to-paying-customers.jpg